RAdityaBaradwaj/CSC510_G20/routedash/README.md

 - **Demo authentication** – simple sign-in flow with persisted session storage.
 - **Route inputs** – capture origin and destination addresses with inline address autocomplete.
 - **Directions fetch** – integrates with the Google Routes API to draw the full route polyline.
-- **Map visualization** – interactive map with origin/destination pins plus a live marker that advances along the path.
+- **Map visualization** – interactive map with origin/destination pins and automatic viewport fitting.
-- **Trip simulator** – start, pause, reset controls with adjustable simulation speed and ETA tracking.
+- **Restaurant recommendations** – surfaces the top pickup-friendly restaurants around the 30–40 minute point of your drive.

 ## Getting started